sebivenlo/ESD-2022-Laravel/README.md

 - You need to have docker installed and running.

 Windows:
+- create a new file called: .env and copy the contents of .env.example into this file.
 - run docker-compose up -d
 - Log into the container with: docker-compose exec --user=sail laravel.test bash
 - run: ./setup.sh